 This course provides an overview of the conventional protocols for information release by federal, state and local courts, correctional agencies, and law enforcement departments.
-The issues involved in the dissemination, storage, and use of electronic, in person, and documentary information to the media, the public and other government agencies are addressed, as well as state and federal freedom of information and privacy protection laws.
+The issues involved with the dissemination, and use of electronic, in person, and documentary information to the media, public and other government agencies, as well as state and federal freedom of information and privacy protection laws will be covered.
+Also addressed will be how the media, to include dramatized television shows and news sources alike, shape how law enforcement agencies are perceived by the public and what ramifications this perception may have on these agencies and the court systems and how a